valentin-muller26/rna_sequencing/README.md

 ## 2. Map reads to the reference genome

-the mapping stage is carried out in 3 main steps
+the mapping step is carried out by the following script
-- Recover reference genome (Mus_musculus.GRCm39.dna.primary_assembly.fa) and annotation (Mus_musculus.GRCm39.113.gtf) from Ensemble
+- 3_get_reference :Download reference genome (Mus_musculus.GRCm39.dna.primary_assembly.fa) and annotation (Mus_musculus.GRCm39.113.gtf) from Ensembl
+- 4_hisat_index : Generate index of the reference for the mapping step
-- Mapping to the reference genome
+- 5_hisat_mapping : Maps the reads to the reference genome
-- Processing the sam file
+- 6_samtools_conversion_bam: Convert the sam files generated during the last step to a bam file

 ## 3. Count the number of reads per gene

+This step uses the script 9_featurecount that produce a table of counts containing the number of reads per gene in each sample and a summary file.